EarthScope/rover/docs/commands.md

     rover ingest file

-Add the contents of the file (MSEED format) to the local store and index the new data.
+Add the contents of the file (MSEED format) to the repository and index the new data.

 The `mseedindex` command is used to index the different blocks of dta present in the file.
-THe corresponding byte ranges are then appended to the appropriate files in the local store.
+THe corresponding byte ranges are then appended to the appropriate files in the repository.

 The file should not contain data that spans multiple calendar days.